The shit blog of Paul Chris Jones

 The fire alarm would go off about once a week, usually at two in the morning.
 Sometimes it was due to a drunken bastard who thought that setting the fire alarm off at night was funny, and other times it was because someone had burned toast.
 You could never tell.
 All we knew was that we had to congregate outside the building and wait for the firemen to come.
 Sometimes they took half an hour to arrive even though there was a fire station literally right on the campus.
 I'm not exaggerating.
 Our campus had a fire station.
 While we waited for the firemen to wake up and drive a hundred metres, we would stand around in the meantime, fucking freezing.
 We would all be wearing pyjamas and dressing gowns which was an odd sight.
 I kept hoping one or two girls would be nude or at least wearing lingerie but it was never the case.
 At most, there was once a hairy guy wearing nothing but a towel.
 He had been taking a shower when the alarm went off, and he thought it was funny to be outside with nothing but a towel on.
 He wasn't laughing half an hour later when his nipples were freezing off, that's for sure.

 One night, I woke up to find that my bedroom was on fire.
 The cupboard, the desk, the chair, the bed - all in flames.
 There's not much scarier than waking up to find your whole bedroom's on fire.
 I was about to leap out of bed and run for the stairs, but then I realised there was no fire.
-It had just a nightmare - the kind of nightmare you get when you've become conditioned to a fire alarm waking you up at 2 am every morning.
+It had just been a nightmare - the kind of nightmare you get when you've become conditioned to a fire alarm waking you up at 2 am every morning.
 It was the most vivid and terrifying hallucination I've ever had.

 2007: Sleaford